-In addition to the requirements for all concentrators (5 tutorials and 1 foreign literature course), students in the field of the Modern World complete the following requirements:
+In addition to the requirements for all concentrators (5 tutorials and 1 course that satisfies the language requirement), students in the Modern World field complete the following requirements:

 - 1 HL90 seminar on a transnational topic or an introductory course on colonization, diaspora, or global history or literature;